-When a veteran returns home with a disability, they’re usually provided financial assistance through the Veteran’s Association (VA).
+When a veteran returns home with a disability, they’re usually provided financial assistance through the Veteran’s Administration (VA).
 For Florida-based veteran Terry Lynn, his case was typical until he divorced his wife, Kathy Lynn.
 Part of the divorce ruling allotted a portion of Lynn’s VA checks to financial assistance for Kathy Lynn.
 However, rather than pay the money, Lynn decided to face jail. +Continue Reading

 On June 25, 2014, Moving Forward America held its 7th Annual Troopathon event broadcast live from the Ronald Regan Library in Simi Valley, California.
 The event is a “Jerry Lewis-style” telethon on the web to raise money for troop care packages.